Yacht Club Terrace

 No analysis available

-I looked specifically for phrases like 'laundry on each floor,' 'laundry room on every floor,' or other floor-by-floor community laundry references.
-The public remarks only mention in-unit laundry and laundry rooms within the units, not shared laundry facilities on every floor.
+I searched for wording like laundry on each floor, laundry room on every floor, and other building-wide community laundry references.
+The remarks only mention in-unit laundry rooms, in-unit washer/dryer, or laundry areas in specific units, not shared laundry on every floor.

 Parking is clearly present throughout the building.
-Across the remarks, many listings mention '2 side by side parking stalls,' 'two parking stalls,' or stalls directly in front of the unit, which strongly supports building-level parking availability.
-The evidence is consistent across multiple agents and appears to be routine listing disclosure rather than isolated copy-paste noise.
+Across the remarks, many listings reference phrases like "2 side by side parking stalls," "two assigned parking stalls," "two parking stalls," and "parking directly in front of home," showing consistent building-level parking availability across many agents rather than a one-off mention.

 No analysis available